On polynomially integrable Birkhoff billiards on surfaces of constant curvature: Local branches and relative -angular symmetry property

 \begin{proposition} (\cite[p.
-268, proposition 2.50]{alg}, \cite[proposition 2.3]{gs}) Let $a$, $b$ be nonlinear irreducible tangent germs of holomorphic curves at the origin in the plane $\cc^2$.
+268, proposition 2.50]{alg}, \cite[proposition 3.10]{gs}) Let $a$, $b$ be irreducible tangent germs of holomorphic curves at the origin $O$ in the plane $\cc^2$, and let $b$ be nonlinear.
 Consider their parametrizations (\ref{curve}) in common adapted coordinates $(z,w)$.
 Let $c_a$ and $c_b$ be the corresponding constants from (\ref{curve}).
-Then for every $t$ small enough the intersection $T_tb\cap a$ consists of $p_a$ points $\xi_1,\dots,\xi_{p_a}$ whose coordinates have the following asymptotics, as $t\to0$.
+Then for every $t$ small enough the intersection $T_tb\cap a$ consists of $p_a$ points $\xi_1,\dots,\xi_{p_a}$ (or just one point $\xi_1$, if $a$ is the germ of the line $T_Ob$) whose coordinates have the following asymptotics, as $t\to0$.

-Case 1): $r_a>r_b$.
+Case 1): $r_a>r_b$ (including the case, when $a$ is linear, i.e., $r_a=\infty$).
 One has two types of intersection points $\xi_j$: